Is a stipend considered earned income?

 Pay self-employment tax

 If you receive a 1099-MISC for your stipend, you may be considered self-employed in the eyes of the IRS.
 This means you'll need to pay self-employment tax, which covers your Social Security and Medicare contributions.
-To calculate this tax, complete Schedule SE and attach it to your Form 1040.
+Complete Schedule SE and attach it to your Form 1040.
+One advantage of paying self-employment tax is that you can deduct half of the amount on your 1040, which helps lower your taxable income.

 Manage quarterly estimated payments

 When you have self-employment income from a stipend, you may need to make quarterly estimated tax payments to avoid underpayment penalties.
-The IRS expects you to pay taxes as you earn income throughout the year, rather than waiting until the filing deadline.
+Use Form 1040-ES to calculate your estimated tax liability for the year, divide the total by four, and make payments in quarterly installments.

 Getting stipend taxation right requires more than just understanding IRS guidelines.
 It demands ongoing communication between HR, payroll, and employees throughout the year.
 Employers must clearly explain which stipends are taxable, provide accurate W-2 reporting, and maintain detailed documentation for potential audits.
+The complexity multiplies when you're managing different types of stipends across multiple states or countries, each with their own tax regulations.

-With Forma managing programs like Lifestyle Spending Accounts, Health Spending Accounts, and various pre-tax benefits across 100+ countries, you can offer competitive stipend programs while staying fully compliant.
+With Forma managing programs like Lifestyle Spending Accounts, Health Spending Accounts, and pre-tax benefits across 100+ countries, you can offer competitive employee stipend programs while staying fully compliant.
 Our 98% customer retention rate reflects how much companies value having a partner who makes complex benefits simple.

 This document is for informational purposes.
 Forma is not engaged in the practice of law.
 Nothing contained herein is intended as tax or legal advice nor to replace tax or legal advice from counsel.
 If you need tax or legal advice, please consult with counsel or a certified tax professional.